Duncombe Park: History

 In 1694 Charles Duncombe, one of the richest commoners in England, bought the 40,000 acre Helmsley estate, occasionally staying at the castle.
 After his death in 1711 it passed to his sister Ursula and from her to her son Thomas Brown, who changed his name to Thomas Duncombe and commissioned the building of the present house.
 On his death in 1746 it passed to his son, Thomas Duncombe II, who extended the grounds to include the Rievaulx Terrace.
 In 1774, Anne Duncombe, daughter of Thomas Duncombe of Duncombe Park was married to Robert Shafto, of Whitworth Hall, near Spennymoor, County Durham, the famous "Bonny Bobby Shaftoe" of the folk song.

-In the late 1700s the estate was owned by Thomas' son, Charles Slingsby Duncombe, who was succeeded in 1803 by his eldest son and heir Charles.
+In the late 1700s the estate was owned by Thomas' son, Charles Slingsby Duncombe, who was succeeded in 1803 by his eldest son and heir Charles Duncombe, 1st Baron Feversham.
 Charles was MP for Shaftesbury, Aldborough, Heytesbury and Newport IoW and High Sheriff of Yorkshire for 1790–91.
 He built up a considerable art collection at the house and was made 1st Baron Feversham in 1826.
 His son William succeeded him and was MP for Yorkshire and after 1832 for the new North Riding constituency.
 William's son William Ernest was created the 1st Earl of Feversham.
 The second Earl was killed in the First World War and the earldom became extinct on the death of the third earl in 1963.

 The building was used as a girls' school between 1914 and 1980.
 The Rievaulx Terrace and Temples were acquired by the National Trust in 1972.
 After 1985 the house was restored as a family home by the 6th Baron Feversham, but on his death in 2009 it was left not to his heir Jasper Duncombe, 7th Baron Feversham, but to a younger son Jake Duncombe.
-It is a Grade I listed building.

-The house closed to the public in 2011.